 GCSE Film Studies is for anyone interested in any part of film or television.
 We will watch many films that you already know and love, and you will be able to enjoy them in a completely new way through the skills you learn.
 We will explore how cinema has changed throughout time and the impact of the development of film and new film technology.
 We will also study films you may have never seen before as we learn how the world of Hollywood has developed.
-In addition, we will look at films from around the world, including the UK, South Africa and Australia.
-We also plan on taking a trip to the Harry Potter studio tour so we can learn first-hand how one of the biggest movie franchises was created.
+In addition, we will look at films from around the world, including the UK, India and Germany.

-Main study areas:
+Main study areas